lhelms2/howto_rtd/docs/source/style.rst

 NCSA User Documentation Style Guide
 ====================================

-This style guide should be followed when developing, editing, or reviewing NCSA user documentation.
-Adhering to the style guide will ensure that NCSA user documentation has a consistent look and feel to improve user readability.
+Follow this style guide when developing, editing, or reviewing NCSA user documentation.
+Adhering to the style guide will ensure that NCSA user documentation has a consistent look and feel for user readability.

 Default Style Manual
 ----------------------